-More and more consumers than ever are burning firewood to heat their homes this winter.
-While the costs of heating oil and gas have gone down, the popularity of stoking a wood fire seems to be at an all time high.
+More and more consumers than ever are burning wood to heat their homes this winter.
+While the costs of heating oil and gas have gone down, the popularity of stoking a wood fire seems to be at an all-time high.

 Like a lot of things in life, the idea of a fireplace can be warmer than the reality, but hey, we’re all suckers for crackling logs when the whole family is huddled under blankets during the holidays watching the umpteenth airing of It’s a Wonderful Life.